barpaw/blog/README.md

 - [X] REPOSITORY CHANGES SYNCHRONIZATION
 - [ ] Database Schema (in progress...)
 - [ ] Big Picture

+### Validator script

+- [ ] Validator script should check for all embedded files have unique name & should generate a list of all file names
+- [ ] Validator script should generate file with unique list of all tags

 ### Next
 - [ ] Implementation